 One day in the middle of the summer, the entire team stopped to eat at a McDonald's restaurant.
 As they were going inside, Mike had an idea.
 He had heard that humor was a universal language.
 Perhaps, he thought, a little prank evoking smiles and laughter from both groups would draw them together a bit.

 He hit on the idea of offering an unusual-tasting drink to the Japanese group leader, a man in his late twenties.
 Telling a couple of the Americans what he was going to do, Mike quickly paid for a large drink and headed for the beverage dispensing area.
-There he put a little bit of every available drink into the cup.
+There, he put a little bit of every available drink into the cup.

 Then, he went to the Japanese leader and handed the cup to him.
 Receiving Mike's gift with typical Asian gratitude, the thirsty Japanese took a big drink.
 With mounting anticipation, Mike waited for the man's reaction to the bizarre flavored beverage.
 Mike thought the man's reaction would draw smiles and laughter from everyone.
 He was wrong.

-With a strained look on his face, the Japanese looked back down into the cup.
+With a strained expression, the Japanese looked back down into the cup.
 Then, under his breath, he said something in Japanese.
 Mike was met with an eerie collective silent stare from the Japanese group.
 Mike's three American teammates, realizing something had gone wrong, busied themselves with their own food and drink.
 It was then that Mike vaguely remembered reading something that said that Japanese don't enjoy humor that directs attention toward or embarrasses another person.
 He realized that was exactly what he had done.

 The Japanese seemed to be saying: "How could you, a younger person, dare to do this to an elder?"
 As the day wore on, it became clear that Mike's attempt at building a bridge with a prank had backfired, stifling communication between the two groups of young people.